Flamstead: Buildings

 From a distance the village is dominated by the parish church of St Leonard, with its characteristic "Hertfordshire spike" spire.
 St Leonard's (Church of England) is believed to stand on the site of a ninth-century Saxon chapel, though the oldest parts of the present structure date from around 1140.
-Features of interest include medieval wall paintings, the Saunders Memorial of 1670, and a fine fifteenth-century rood screen.
+Features of interest include medieval wall paintings, the Saunders Memorial of 1670, and a fifteenth-century rood screen.
+A seventeenth-century painted wooden panel commemorating George Cordell was stolen in 1996 and discovered by an Australian researcher in an online auction and returned to the church in 2026.
 The village also has a Methodist church.

-Other notable buildings in Flamstead include the almshouses in the High Street, built in 1669; the Three Blackbirds pub opposite (one of three in the village), partly dating from the sixteenth century; and several attractive cottages of similar age.
+Flamstead retains a largely linear High Street settlement pattern, with many historic buildings fronting the main road.
+Other notable buildings in Flamstead include the almshouses in the High Street, built in 1669; the Three Blackbirds pub opposite (one of three in the village), partly dating from the sixteenth century; and several cottages of similar age.
+The village contains a mixture of timber-framed and brick cottages dating mainly from the 16th to 18th centuries.
 Flamstead has 65 listed buildings.

 Flamstead has a pre-school and a primary school, though older local children have to travel to secondary schools elsewhere in Hertfordshire.
-The present school dates from the late 1950s, and the previous school building adjacent to the churchyard is now used by the pre-school and also as the Village Hall.
+The present school dates from the late 1950s, while the former school building adjacent to the churchyard is now used as a pre-school and village hall.

 Beechwood Park School, now a preparatory school, was once the site of a Benedictine nunnery and then a Tudor mansion.
 It lies in the parish, though it is closer to the neighbouring village of Markyate.
 Beechwood Park gave its name to a song by the Zombies, written by the group's bassist Chris White, who grew up in Markyate.

 History

+Roman Era

-The Old Watling Street in the parish, as its name suggests, follows the route of the original Roman road.
-The modern A5 runs roughly parallel with it but closer to the River Ver.
+The parish of Flamstead is situated along the route of the Old Watling Street, an ancient Roman road.
+The modern A5 road follows a similar path, though it runs closer to the River Ver.

-In 2008, Channel 4's Time Team discovered a previously unknown major Roman temple complex, near Watling Street at nearby Friar's Wash which was likely associated with Verulamium (St. Albans).
-An earlier building, purpose unknown, was built on the site during the reign of Emperor Trajan, based on a coin found at the site dating to 98 AD, and the temple complex began construction during the 3rd century and existed until at least c.
-341 AD.
-The programme about the dig was first broadcast on 4 January 2009.
+In 2008, a significant Roman temple complex, previously undiscovered, was unearthed by Time Team near Watling Street at Friar's Wash.
+This complex is believed to have been associated with Verulamium (St. Albans).
+Archaeological evidence, including a coin dating to 98 AD, suggests an earlier building of unknown purpose was constructed on the site during the reign of Emperor Trajan.
+The main temple complex was built in the 3rd century and remained in use until at least 341 AD.
+The excavation was featured in an episode of Time Team broadcast on January 4, 2009.